nicolas-graves/lfs-s3/Readme.md

 ## What is it?

-`lfs-s3` is a tiny (under 300 SLOC) [Custom Transfer Agent](https://github.com/git-lfs/git-lfs/blob/master/docs/custom-transfers.md) for [Git LFS](https://git-lfs.github.com/) which allows you to use a plain folder as the remote storage location for all your large media files.
+`lfs-s3` is a tiny (~300 SLOC) [Custom Transfer Agent](https://github.com/git-lfs/git-lfs/blob/master/docs/custom-transfers.md)
+for [Git LFS](https://git-lfs.github.com/) which allows you to use S3 as the remote storage location for all your large media files.

 ## Why?

-Let's say you use Git, but you don't use any fancy hosting solution.
-You just use a plain Git repo on a server somewhere, perhaps using SSH so you don't even need a web server.
+Let's say you use a simple plain Git repo, without any fancy hosting solution.
 It's simple and great.

 But how do you use Git LFS?
 It usually wants a server to expose API endpoints.
 Sure you could use one of the [big](https://bitbucket.org) [hosting](https://github.com) [providers](https://gitlab.com), but that makes everything more complicated.

-If you want a git repository that just works and simply sends its binary files to an s3 provider, this is what this adapter does.
+If you want a git repository that just works and simply sends its binary files to an s3 provider, this is what this agent does.
-There are plenty of similar "solutions" out there, but they all seem either outdated or too complex (I don't need to have a server running just to send a file to S3).
+There are plenty of similar "solutions" out there, but they all seem either outdated or too complex (I don't need a running server to send a file!).

-If you already have plenty of storage sitting on a NAS somewhere, or via Dropbox, Google Drive, you might instead want to check out [lfs-folderstore](https://github.com/sinbad/lfs-folderstore).
+If you already have plenty of storage sitting on a NAS, Dropbox or Google Drive, you might instead want to check out [lfs-folderstore](https://github.com/sinbad/lfs-folderstore).